Login to access subscriber-only resources.

-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines which is found in About the Journal.

-- If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.
+If submitting to a peer-reviewed section of the journal, ensure that the Microsoft Word document is completely anonymized.

 - This is a new submission, not a revised version of a manuscript already under review within IJEDA.